 Wilderness Retreat

 Join us for this unique silent backpacking and wild camping mountain journey.
-Three days walking and two nights self-sufficient camping in wild and remote mountain areas in the Scottish Highlands.
-Led by Daizan and guided by Mountain Leader and Junior Zen Teacher Penny Clay.
+Three days walking and two nights self-sufficient camping in wild and remote areas in the Scottish Highlands.
 There’s a long tradition in Zen of spiritual practice in the mountains; Boddhidharma, the legendary founder of Zen spent nine years living in solitude in a remote mountain cave.
-This unique retreat gives us the opportunity to share in the experiences of these mountain ancestors, following their footsteps in some of the remotest areas of the UK.
-It’s not an easy path of practice, it’s both physically and mentally demanding.
-A stripped back existence that is both challenging and rewarding.
-The physical progress of walking is mirrored by the spiritual process within, the mountains provide the space for our practice, big enough to hold anything we might bring with us.
-Here’s what some of last years participants said:
+This special retreat gives us the opportunity to share in the experiences of these mountain ancestors, following their footsteps in some of the remotest areas of the UK.
+Led by Daizan and guided by Mountain Leader and Junior Zen Teacher Penny Seizan Clay the retreat is totally self-supported, carrying all your own equipment for the whole journey.
+The retreat begins and ends in Aviemore and is open to anyone who has either completed a BZR (or similar) or a Mountain Retreat with us.
+This retreat is limited to 10 places.

 “What an adventure.
 And what a journey ❤️.
 I will remember it forever.”